T-systemsYoungsters/marvin-LOGIST/Python Chapter/Chapter 8/chapter_08_worksheet.md

 # 2. The example code to bounce a rectangle used a total of four variables.
 What did each variable represent?

+- rect_x: starting position of the rectangle (X axis)
+- rect_y: starting position of the rectangle (Y axis)
+- rect_change_x: movement vector, speed and direction of the rectangle (X axis)
+- rect_change_y: movement vector, speed and direction of the rectangle (Y axis)

 # 3. If the screen is 400 pixels tall, and the shape is 20 pixels high, at what point should the code check to see if the shape is in contact with the bottom of the screen.

+-

 # 4. Explain what is wrong with the following code (explain it, don't just correct the code):
 ```